Joe Biden Pauses Infrastructure Negotiations for Beach Birthday with Jill Biden

 Later in the evening, the president and first lady traveled to their beach home at Rehoboth beach in Delaware, where they plan to take Thursday off to celebrate Jill Biden’s 70th birthday.
 The Bidens have nothing on their public schedules.

 Both sides remain firm in their negotiating positions.
 Republicans want no tax hikes while Biden and the White House want big tax hikes on corporations and the wealthy to fund more spending.
+Politico reported Thursday that Biden was firm that he wants $1 trillion in new spending.

 It’s unclear how long Biden plans to keep negotiating with Republicans but he has signaled the time for discussions is running out.